CortexIntelligentAutomation/docs/content/en/docs/2024.7/_shared/upgrade/2024.7/upgrade-application-server/single-server/configure-upgrade-script.md

 1. Choose the tab below that matches the configuration for this upgrade, then update the script to match, changing the parameters according to the details given below:

     {{% alert title="Note" %}}
-To check the previous configuration values open the `Cortex.Upgrade.ApplicationConfig.json` file located in `C:\ProgramData\Cortex\Upgrade`.
+To check the previous configuration values open the `Cortex.Upgrade.ApplicationConfig.json` file located in `%ProgramData%\Cortex\Upgrade`.
 If the file does not exist or the values should be changed then use the `Use New Configuration Values` tab.
     {{% /alert %}}

     {{< tabpane lang="powershell" >}}